 I will love to see this one come to fruition!
 The proposal for a zoo in or around Huntsville just started in 2019.
 We hear from them quite regularly and efforts seem to be coming along with a search for land.
 Will we be hearing an announcement about the location soon?
 A zoo is an expensive project, and that will probably translate into much time to come to reality.

-Rocket Dev Partners Clinton Ave Property.
+AKA the Rocket Dev Partners Clinton Ave Property.

 City Hall Property